 Cavin-1 plays a major role in modifying caveolin associated lipid rafts and caveolae.
 Expression of cavin-1 in cells with functional caveolin dramatically increases the caveolae density(Hill et al. 2008).
 In contrast, cavin-1 knockdown in zebrafish yielded a significant decrease in caveolae formation(Hill et al. 2008).
 Earlier work from our lab compared GFP transformed PC3 cells to GFP-cavin-1 PC3 cells which revealed a decrease in cholesterol found within the lipid raft fraction upon cavin-1 expression(Inder et al. 2012).
-Hereby, cavin-1 modifies the cholesterol re-distribution by acting on CAV1 to modify associated lipid raft composition.
-Co-immunoprecipitation studies with the cavin members and CAV1 reveal that cavin form distinct complexes.
-These complexes require the presence of cavin-1 with either cavin-2 or cavin-3 to initiate modification of the lipid domain composition(Bastiani et al. 2009).
-Overexpressing cavin-2 in HeLa cell lines, which includes natural CAV-1, was found to increase membrane tubule formation from the caveolae(Hansen et al. 2009).
-So, while cavin-2 presence may not be mandatory, its addition to these complexes affects size and tabulation of caveolae.
-Additionally, cavin-3 has been associated with internalisation and trafficking by further knockdown and ectopic expression studies(McMahon et al. 2009).
-As these cavins exert a different activity to cavin-1, these are likely to recruit additional proteins to fulfil these functions.
+Furthermore, cavin-1 led to cholesterol re-distribution, presumably by acting on CAV1 to modify associated lipid raft composition.
+Neither cavin-2 nor cavin-3 can form caveolae through interaction with CAV1 on their own.
+Co-immunoprecipitation studies with the cavin members reveal that cavins form distinct complexes which require the presence of cavin-1 with either cavin-2 or cavin-3 (Bastiani et al. 2009).
+Overexpressing cavin-2 in HeLa cell lines, which expresses natural caveolin, was found to increase membrane tubule formation from the caveolae(Hansen et al. 2009).
+Cavin-3 has been associated with internalisation and trafficking by further knockdown and ectopic expression studies(McMahon et al. 2009).
+As cavin-2 and cavin-3 exert a different activity to cavin-1, they are likely to recruit additional proteins to fulfil these functions.
 Yet, as these other cavins don’t bind to CAV1, it is unlikely cavin-2 and 3 are having an effect on cholesterol in lipid raft composition and therefore cargo export.
 Cavin-4 is only present in cardiac and skeletal muscle and will associate with Caveolin-3, where its specific action in this system had not been as extensively studied(Bastiani et al. 2009).
 Manipulating the relationship between CAV1 and cavin-1 provides as a useful tool to assess cholesterol, lipid raft and lipid raft dependant processes.

 Caveolin-1 and cavin-1: association with cargo export.

-CAV1, without the presence of cavin-1, will not form oligomeric CAV1 complexes or form caveolae, yet will still be present within the membrane alongside the non-caveolar lipid rafts(Moon et al. 2014).
+Without cavin-1, CAV1 does not form caveolae, but remains in non-caveolar lipid rafts(Moon et al. 2014).
 Introduction of cavin-1 to this protein-lipid raft modifies the composition by cholesterol re-distribution, as discussed, which had been linked to a number of functional changes.
-This change in lipid raft composition had been found to modify proteins associated with the lipid raft, including changes in cytoskeletal proteins to modify adhesion and cytoskeletal remodelling(Inder et al. 2012).
-This indicates not only a lipid composition modification but lipid dependant protein compositional change, impacting on cellular processes.
-Therefore this compositional switch can be utilised to determine protein change between the rafts, ultimately identifying functional change.
-An earlier study from our lab had used this mechanism in PC3 cells to determine changes in protein cargo recruitment into the EVs.
-Ectopic cavin-1 expression induced differential protein recruitment of 123 proteins to EVs and flux in lipid raft proteins(Inder et al. 2012).
+This change in lipid raft composition had been found to alter lipid raft proteome, including changes in cytoskeletal proteins to modify adhesion and cytoskeletal remodelling(Inder et al. 2012).
+Ectopic cavin-1 expression also induced differential recruitment of 123 proteins to EVs (Inder et al. 2012).
 In a later study, the microRNA, miR-148a, was found to be strongly underrepresented the EVs upon expression of cavin-1, yet no significant decrease in the cell(Inder et al. 2014).
 Additionally, while cavin-1 is mediating this change, it is not present within the EVs, indicating an indirect mechanism through lipid raft changes.
 This suggests that cargo sequestered into the EVs is completed in a selective manner for miRNAs alike protein, which correlates to a change in lipid raft composition from this system.

 Hypothesis: